-A small selection of flats and heels of different heights are very good to have in your bag.
 Often you will know the type of booking you are going to ahead of time so you can ask your agent or booker what type of shoes to bring so you’re not lugging around heavy shoes.
-Having said that, it is very important for models who are traveling to Asian countries take a good selection of shoes since finding American or European size shoes in Asia can be tricky (they have smaller feet than we do).
+If you are not signed to an agency then make sure you look up the requirements for the casting you are attending to ensure you have the right footwear.

 5. Hair Products

 Brush, comb, bobby pins, clips, elastics, hair spray, gel and other hair products are very important to have in your bag.